West-Lane-Translator/wlt_content/content/pages/Introduction.md

 perusal.
 You will also find ample [contact information]({filename}About/Contact.md), should you desire to let us know your feelings or need further information.
-We're also currently looking for new board members and would appreciate hearing from you if you want to help!
+We're also currently looking for a new board member and would appreciate hearing from you if you want to help!

 Continue your visit here by reading the [Frequently Asked